 -

-Retaining the population and increasing job opportunities are key issues for the young HIDB, which is growing fast: from 5 employees to 42 across staff groups including Management Services, Planning and Research, and Information and Projects.
+Retaining the population and increasing job opportunities are key issues for the young HIDB, which is growing fast: from five employees to 42 across staff groups including Management Services, Planning and Research, and Information and Projects.

 -